Inpatient vs Outpatient Drug Rehab

 9. Peer Support:

 • Being in a community with others who share similar struggles can offer valuable peer support.
-This communal aspect fosters a sense of camaraderie, empathy, and shared strength that enhances the recovery experience.
+This communal aspect fosters a sense of camaraderie, empathy, and shared strength, enhancing the recovery experience.

 10. Transition to Outpatient: